-Any queries regarding the status or processing of a Foreign Birth Registration should be directed to the FBR web chat.
+All FBR applications are being processed directly by Dublin.
+As such, any queries regarding the status or processing of a Foreign Birth Registration should be directed to the FBR web chat.
 You will be contacted directly by the FBR Office in Dublin when your certificate is ready.
 Please note that the Embassy cannot provide further updates at this time.

 Q: Are you accepting new visa applications?